 The juices contain enzymes that help to break down the food into very small fragments.
 These fragments are absorbed into the body through the small bowel.

-How common it is
+How common is pancreatic cancer?

-Around 9,400 people in the UK get pancreatic cancer each year.
-It is the 10th most common cancer, excluding non melanoma skin cancer.
+Around 10,500 people are diagnosed with pancreatic cancer in the UK each year.
+It is the 10th most common cancer in the UK.

-Who gets it
+Who gets pancreatic cancer?